- Facts and Statistics

 We do not have a set number of spots for the Binding Expedited Decision Program.
 However, in some of the recent years, around 20 percent of the enrolled students were admitted through the program.

-What are the basic requirements
+What are the basic requirements for admission?

 What are the factors considered by the Admissions Committee?